 The Open Enrollment Period is Nov.
 1 - Dec.
 15 each year.
 It is the time when everyone can either enroll in a health care plan or change their plan.
-If you do not sign up for health insurance during this time, you may need to wait until the next Open Enrollment Period - unless you qualify for a Special Enrollment Period.
+If you do not sign up for health insurance during this time, your health care coverage will terminate and you will not be eligible for the stipend unless you experience a qualifying life event in the future.

-To become eligible for a Special Enrollment Period you must provide proof of a qualifying life event such as becoming Medicare eligible, getting married, adopting a child, losing other health coverage or moving outside the coverage area of your existing plan.
+To become eligible for a Special Enrollment Period, you must provide proof of a qualifying life event such as becoming Medicare eligible, getting married, adopting a child, losing other health coverage or moving outside the coverage area of your existing plan.
 Typically, you have 60 days to sign up for a plan during a Special Enrollment Period.